-Because weather conditions can vary substantially, it is possible that classes will be delayed or cancelled at some locations and not at others.
-The chief administrative officer for each location, in consultation with local staff, will decide on class cancellations.
+General Policy: Because weather conditions can vary substantially, it is possible that classes will be delayed or cancelled at some locations and not at others.
+The Vice President for Regional Operations, in consultation with staff at other learning centers, will decide on class cancellations.

-Marshall University South Charleston Campus: Since classes do not generally meet until late afternoon; an effort will be made to decide about classes by noon.

-Notification of delays or cancellations at the South Charleston Campus will be announced by (a) local media, (b) MU Alert (c) University website.
+South Charleston Campus: Since South Charleston classes do not generally meet until late afternoon, an effort will be made to decide about classes by noon.
+Notification of delays or cancellations at the South Charleston campus will be announced by (a) local media, (b) MU Alert, and (c) University website.
 Students may check the status of their classes by checking the website.

 Point Pleasant, Beckley, Teays Valley and Other Educational Centers: Procedures for delayed openings and class cancellations are similar to those for the South Charleston campus.
-At Point Pleasant, Beckley, and Teays Valley local media will provide information regarding cancellations.
+At Point Pleasant, Beckley, and Teays Valley, local media will provide information regarding cancellations.
 In addition, each site has a weather hot line: (a) Point Pleasant, 304-674-7239; (b) Beckley, 304-252-0719; (c) Teays Valley, 304-757-7223.

-Remote Locations and Other Education Centers: Because the Marshall University South Charleston campus may have several classes meeting on an irregular schedule in a geographically dispersed area throughout the semester, decisions about whether to meet during inclement weather will be made by the instructor.
-Those decisions will be transmitted to students by email or other methods as agreed by students and the instructor.
+Remote Locations and Other Education Centers: Because there may be classes meeting on an irregular schedule in a geographically dispersed area throughout the semester, decisions about whether to meet during inclement weather will be made by the instructor.
+Those decisions will be transmitted to students by e-mail or other methods as agreed by students and the instructor.